BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection.rst

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

+* sends backs a *404 Not Found* response if the connection is no longer present.

 .. _back to commands: ./command-list.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_